jedokaplan/jedokaplan.github.io/_opportunities/3_Postdoc_landuse-China.md

 ### Position summary

 The Hong Kong Research Grants Council supports the Area of Excellence project *Quantitative History of China: Historical Roots of Recent Success and Future Development*.
-In the framework of this five-year multidisciplinary project, I am searching for a postdoctoral fellow to lead a sub-project on aspects of human-environment interactions in China over the Holocene.
+In the framework of this five-year multidisciplinary project, I am searching for a postdoctoral fellow to lead a sub-project on aspects of the history of climate and society in China over the Holocene.

 ### Research Focus